samer-habash/Kubernetes-Project-with-prometheus/promethues-pv-issue-when-restarting/README.md

 After the fix you can restart PC, deployment, minikube and the prometheus-server will be reloading and working.

 Usage of miniukube :
   - I am using minikube --vm-driver none,  since it doesn't need any port-forward and the Local Machine will be inside the cluster and also the local machine will have the /tmp/hostpath-provisioner/ directly in your /tmp/ dir.
+Also it doesn't need to re-run the minikube with more --cpus or --memory . (it will use your local machine resources)